Massachusetts State Police: History

 The MSP was established by Massachusetts state governor John A. Andrew when he signed a law creating the State Constabulary on May 16, 1865.
 This legislative act to "establish a State Police Force" founded the first statewide enforcement agency in the nation.
 The first leader of the State Police was William Sterling King, an American officer in the Union Army during the American Civil War.
 The agency remained small and rather informal until 1921, when the MSP was enlarged to comprise 50 officers stationed in barracks across the state with the primary mission of providing law enforcement to rural areas underserved by existing local police agencies.
 This law enforcement mission was performed by the trooper on horseback, usually, and in motor cars in areas with upgraded roads.
 The MSP enlarged its mission to handle primary vehicular regulation on the Commonwealth's interstate and limited-access highways after their development mid-century; during this period, it also established a presence in protecting Logan International Airport.

 For much of the 20th century, the MSP was organized along military lines with a heavy emphasis on the role of the barracks, spartan working conditions, and a uniformity in appearance and internal culture.
 Until recently, the MSP maintained one of the strictest regimens for physical size requirements for applicants.
 Efforts are being made presently to render the department more racially diverse, as well as more inclusive of women and LGBT troopers.

-Since its inception, 47 officers from the Massachusetts State Police and its former agencies which made up its ranks have been killed in the line of duty.
-The earliest death was in 1909 and the latest death was March 3, 2022.
+Since its inception, 48 officers from the Massachusetts State Police and its former agencies which made up its ranks have been killed in the line of duty.
+The earliest known death was in 1909 and the latest death was May 6, 2026.

 In November 2019, Superintendent Gilpin announced her retirement as colonel of the Massachusetts State police after two years in the position.